lue-bird/elm-keysset/README.md

 → Solves problems listed in [prior art](#prior-art) alongside other [goodies](#goodies)

-Feel free to adapt this structure how you like it best, for example separating [`Ordering`](Order#Ordering)s from data to each their own `module Data.By`

 🧩

   - when annotating a [`KeysSet`](KeysSet#KeysSet), you'll run into types like